 - Opening Hours: Monday–Thursday from 6pm to 1am, Friday–Saturday from 5pm to 3am (closed on Sunday)

 - Address: 12 Ann Siang Rd, #03-00, Singapore 069692

 Stuff your face at an all-day international buffet

 Singapore’s international buffet scene is booming at the moment and, when it’s raining outside, there’s even more excuse to really make the most of what’s on offer by going back to that buffet counter for thirds, fourths or fifths...

-A long list of five-star hotels lay on all-day dining buffets, importing some of the finest ingredients from around the world, as well as having expert chefs cook fresh local and Asian flavours right in front of you.
-Our top picks include the vast Line buffet at the Shangri-La Singapore (S$53++ Mon-Fri), Greenhouse at Carlton Ritz (S$50-70++ Mon-Fri) and Melt - The World Café at Mandarin Oriental (lunch S$68++ 12:00-14:00; dinner S$82-88++ 18:30-21:30).10Fly a jumbo jet at Flight Experience Singapore0
+A long list of 5-star hotels lay on all-day dining buffets, importing some of the finest ingredients from around the world, as well as having expert chefs cook fresh local and Asian flavours right in front of you.

-Visitors have a whopping 24,000 airports to choose from, and you can fly over some iconic cities either at night or day, including the famously nerve-wracking decsent into Hong Kong’s harbour airport, or over the spectacular Manhattan skyline into New York JFK.
+Visitors have a whopping 24,000 airports to choose from, and you can fly over some iconic cities either at night or day, including the famously nerve-wracking descent into Hong Kong’s harbour airport or over the spectacular Manhattan skyline into New York JFK.
 Thirty-minute packages start from S$175, whilst you can pay just over S$400 for an hour and a half.
 Bookings are needed in advance.